 Fats are dangerous to dogs

-If your four-legged friends consume more fat than they need, they will get obese and suffer from obesity-related diseases such as diabetes and heart problems.
+In one slice of Pepperoni, there are about 0.9 grams of fat.
+That is considered a lot of fat for dogs.
+If your four-legged friends consume more fat than they need, they will get obese and suffer from obesity-related diseases such as hypertension, diabetes, heart problems, and osteoarthritis.

 Too much sodium can cause salt poisoning in dogs

 Munching on too much salt makes the dog extremely thirsty and can also cause salt poisoning.